 what is slo intent?

-slo intent is an art project, channeled by cat dorvilus, that uses vulnerability + healing as its mediums.
+slo intent is a project by cat dorvilus, that uses vulnerability as a powerful medium for expression.

 why vulnerability?

-vulnerability is the necessary catalyst to bring about continued growth + healing.
+vulnerability is the essential catalyst for continued growth and healing.

-slo intent is a response to the effects of: oppressive systems rooted in division, the commodification/destruction of earth and the severance of our umbilical connection to earth by colonization and the aforementioned. it is a way of being that aligns our nature back with that of the earth’s, and takes into account, holistically, that we are matter animated by spirit.
+slo intent is a response to the effects of oppressive systems rooted in division, the commodification and destruction of Earth, and the severance of our umbilical connection to Earth by colonization, capitalism, and distorted patriarchal ideologies.

 welcome to slo intent.

-for more details or to collaborate please message.
+for more details or to collaborate please email: CatDorvilus@gmail.com.

 who?